facebook/componentkit/_docs/09-actions.md

 <div class="note-important">
   <p>
-    <code>CKTypedComponentAction</code> is a C++ object which can lead to subtle problems when a <code>CKTypedComponentAction</code> reference (e.g. <code>CKTypedComponentAction &</code> or <code>const CKTypedComponentAction &</code>) is captured by a block.
+    <code>CKAction</code> is a C++ object which can lead to subtle problems when a <code>CKAction</code> reference (e.g. <code>CKAction &</code> or <code>const CKAction &</code>) is captured by a block.
 The reason?
 C++ references are not managed by ARC, which can result in crashes that are difficult to debug.
 The best way to avoid this problem is the pass actions by value, or by explicitly creating a copy for use within the block.
   </p>
 </div>